bioinformatics-centre/kaiju/README.md

 By default, `makeDB` downloads and extracts 5 files in parallel.
 This number can be changed by modifying the appropriate variables at the beginning of the script.
-The program also uses 5 parallel threads for construction the index, which can be changed by using the option `-t`.
+The program also uses 5 parallel threads for constructing the index, which can be changed by using the option `-t`.
 Note that a higher number of threads increases the memory usage during index construction.